 As a 2-sport amateur champion and perfection in both, my mission is to promote mental toughness through education.
 As your professor, I believe that any athlete should learn why the brain is the most important muscle and understand how pressure during competition can be significantly reduced so that they can compete in the zone.
-I'm all in for putting the fun back into your sport.
+I'm ALL IN for putting the FUN back into your sport.
 There's much to learn to keep your confidence high.
 All your practice and experience from competition will pay dividends later.
+It is Knowledge that makes champions.

+goals.
 Mental toughness isn't an accident or magic.
-It's about your commitment to excellence to improve your game.
+It's about you making a Commitment to Excellence to

 If you happen to be late for class, don't worry, I'll let you catch so you can still receive your diploma.

-I want to tell you classes vary in time.
+I can't guarantee that confidence will help you be SUCCESSFUL.
+I can only tell you that confidence should bring more positive results and increase your confidence and improve your mental game.
+I want to tell you that my classes will vary in time.
 You may have the experience but lack some knowledge.
-Or you may have some knowledge but lack the experiences needed to see changes in your game.
+Or you may have some knowledge of the mental game, but lack the experiences needed to see positive results in your game.
 The confidence you see from pro athletes is sometimes unmatched by others.
-"The will to win." is the mindset you'll need to compete against better athletes.
+"The will to win."
+This is the mindset you'll need to compete against better athletes.

-Enjoy learning about and working on your new game!
-Remember that work is a four letter word.
+Enjoy learning about why confidence increases GREAT results and working on your new mental game!
+Remember that work is a four-letter word, but putting in the work, will show others, WHO YOU ARE!

 SEE YOU IN THE ZONE! -Prof. Stats